langchain-ai/langgraph-messaging-integrations/README.md

 "message.channels",   # Get notified of channel messages
 ```

-11. Re-deploy your modal app now that the DEPLOYMENT_URL has been added to the .env file.

-12. Chat with the bot in Slack.
+9. Chat with the bot in Slack.
 * The bot responds if you `@mention` it within a channel of which it is a member.
 * You can also DM the bot.
 You needn't use `@mention`'s in the bot's DMs.
 It's clear who you are speaking to.